-5 Simple safety tips for your summer family road trips
+5 Simple safety tips for your summer road trip

-With summer road trip season now officially upon us, we’d like to share a few simple safety tips and suggestions to avoid unwelcome surprises.
+With summer the season for family road trips now officially upon us, we’d like to share a few simple safety tips and suggestions to avoid unwelcome surprises.

 We love this time of year in British Columbia.
 The weather is hot and dry.
 The days are longer.
 The kids are out of school.
 We look forward to getting outside and exploring our big, beautiful province.

 During the summer months of July and August, we try to leave the city every weekend.
 Some trips are less than 2 hours away, like our recent trip to Harrison Hot Springs, while others can be over 5 hours, like our upcoming trip to Kelowna and the Okanagan Valley.

 Before we start these summer road trips, we like to make sure our vehicle is ready for the road.
 While you may not think preparing your car for summer travel is critical, it’s just as important as preparing your vehicle for winter travel.